Ashong-Nartey/LeFUNet/README.md

 2. Dataset 2:- Automatic segmentation of mandible in panoramic x-ray by [H. Abdi et al.](https://data.mendeley.com/datasets/hxt48yk462/1)

-work in progress: code to be released soon.
+work in progress: Full code to be released soon.